jabr/0x10c/math/README.md

     z = z - sign * e[i]
     x = xt

 `x, y, z` are fp numbers, and e is a lookup table of 16 fp numbers.
-Shifts on fps are a hardware SUB, and sign flipping on fps is a hardware XOR.
+Shifts on fps are a hardware SUB, and sign flipping on fps is a hardware MLI.
 Then there are three fp adds/subs.

 #### Notes